nedelinameto/chatai-guides/ChatGPT-guide.md

 It's important to give ChatGPT instructions on how you want it to chat with you.

 What Do You Do Section?
+What Do You Do Section?
 Describe your role, expertise, etc., so the answers can be tailored to you.
 Sample: Software Engineer, Project Manager, Business Owner.
 What Traits Should ChatGPT Have?
 Give instructions on how you want ChatGPT to respond to you.

 Sample Example Instructions: